 Zen Cart is best for merchants who have access to tech support.
-In most cases, this will mean that Zen Cart fits mid-size to larger businesses; however, it is also a feasible option for the lone ranger with loads of web knowledge.
+In most cases, this will mean that Zen Cart fits mid-sized to larger businesses.
+Of course, it is also a feasible option for the lone ranger with loads of web knowledge.

 Ease Of Use

 In fact, for me, setting up Zen Cart was an impossibility.
 I belong to the camp that needs a lot of help setting up an online platform (that’s why I like SaaS solutions so much).
-I tried to download and install Zen Cart.
-Nothing made sense.
+I tried to download and install the software, but nothing made sense.

-In part, I’m happy to find so many options, because it tends to mean more functionality.
-On the other hand, I’m annoyed that it’s so difficult to find the pages that are normally easily available.
+In part, I’m happy to find so many options because it tends to mean more functionality.
+On the other hand, I’m annoyed that it’s so difficult to find the pages that are usually readily available.

 As I always do, I first went to add a product.

 Entering my information was easy enough, though I did notice that a few features were missing (adding attributes, for example).
 I was also confused about how to save my new product.
 It turns out that you have to click “Preview,” which will take you to this screen.

 From here, you click “Insert” to save your product.

 As I mentioned above, the “Add a product” page was missing a few features, namely the product attributes.
 After a few minutes of hunting, I uncovered the “Attribute controller,” which let me add attributes to each product.
 In my opinion, this function should be available on the product page.
 It’s annoying to have to navigate to a different page to continue entering product information.

 In short, Zen Cart is not the most intuitive shopping cart, and it can be downright frustrating at times.
 But after a bit of a learning curve, it should operate just fine.